Educational Administration (ADMN)

 ADMN 5316 Research and Evaluation in Schools: 3 semester hours.

 General orientation research course for master's degree candidates in administration.
 The course considers the nature of research problems and techniques used by investigators in solving those problems.
 Study is made of types and methods of educational research, the collecting of data, analyzing and sharing of data with public.
 The student is expected to complete a research project or field study utilizing appropriate methods of educational research.

-ADMN 5173 Educational Technology for Administrators: 3 semester hours.
+ADMN 5317 Computer Applications for Administrators: 3 semester hours.

 Field-based and seminar experiences designed to provide on-site school-related activities, and the analysis of actual administrative situations and problems.
 Prerequisites: 18 semester hours of ADMN course work.

 Prerequisites: (ADMN 5316 or ADMN 5163) or (CNSL 5316 or CNSL 5163) and (ADMN 5309 or ADMN 5093) or (CNSL 5309 or CNSL 5093) and (CNSL 5153 or CNSL 5315) and (ADMN 5300 or ADMN 5003) and (ADMN 5023 or ADMN 5302) and (ADMN 5033 or ADMN 5303) and (ADMN 5304 or ADMN 5043) and (ADMN 5307 or ADMN 5073) and (ADMN 5308 or ADMN 5083) and (ADMN 5301 or ADMN 5013) and (SUPV 5311 or SUPV 5113) and (ADMN 5353 or ADMN 5533) and (ADMN 5305 or ADMN 5053) and (ADMN 5103 or ADMN 5310) and (ADMN 5317 or ADMN 5173).

 ADMN 5353 Data Driven Decision Making for Leaders: 3 semester hours.